Aayush63777/web-meet/README.md

 ## Upcoming features

 a.
-Automaic attendance features
+Automatic Attendance
 b.
-Double layer Authentication features
+Double Layer Authentication
 c.
-Responsive frontend design
+Responsive Frontend Design
 d.
-Easily upgradable features
+Easily Upgradable

 ## Contributions

 I welcome contributions from the community!
 Feel free to submit a Pull Request (PR) if you’d like to improve the app, add new features, or fix any issues.
-Let’s collaborate and make this platform even better!
+Let’s collaborate and make this platform even better.